 If you see any errors or omissions in the CD information shown above, either in the musician credits or song listings (cover song credits, live tracks, etc.), please post them in the corrections section of the Heavy Harmonies forum/message board.

 The music discographies on this site are works in progress.
 If you notice that a particular Demon CD release or compilation is missing from the list above, please submit that CD using the CD submission page.
 The ultimate goal is to make the discographies here at Heavy Harmonies as complete as possible.
 Even if it is an obscure greatest-hits or live compilation CD, we want to add it to the site.
 Please only submit official CD releases; no bootlegs or cassette-only or LP-only releases.

 EPs and CD-singles from Demon are also welcome to be added, as long as they are at least 4 songs in length.

 |Heavy Harmonies Volunteer|

-||Date: February 2, 2006 at 6:37|
+|From: Jez||Date: February 2, 2006 at 6:37|

 |The heaviest record in the Demon catologue and not one I am completely blown away with.
 What is most noticable on this is the lack of Keys, which to me have always been an integral part of the bands sound - here they sound like just about anyone else doing this type of stuff.
 Material wise, this isn't their strongest set either.
 For me, definately the weakest of a fine catologue of work.|